What Happens in Vegas — Makes Us Want to Move There! 14 Things to Know About Living in Las Vegas

 Las Vegas Nevada

-From the resorts to the casinos, to the bright lights and fine dining, Las Vegas is the best vacation spot to let loose and have a good time.
-But what is it like living in Las Vegas?
-You might be surprised to learn that it’s also a great place for young professionals, families, and retirees alike to move to and settle down.
+From the resorts to the casinos, the bright lights to the fine dining, Las Vegas is the best vacation spot to let loose and have a good time.
+Sure, it’s fun to visit, but is Las Vegas a good place to live?
+You might be surprised to learn that living in Las Vegas comes with tons of perks for young professionals, families, and retirees alike.

 Aside from the plenty of entertainment options, the city is also home to a variety of vibrant suburban communities and beautiful nature.
-There also isn’t any state income tax, and the cost of living is lower than other major U.S. cities.
+There also isn’t any state income tax, and the cost of Las Vegas living is lower than other major U.S. cities.
 Sounds pretty nice, huh?
+Here’s some more information about what it’s really like to live in Las Vegas.

 Las Vegas at a Glance